-As disclosed in note 39 to the consolidated and separate financial statements, the Central Karoo District Municipality is a defendant in various claims.
-The ultimate outcome of the matter could not be determined and no provision for any liability that may result was made in the consolidated and separate financial statements.
+7. As disclosed in note 38 to the financial statements, the municipality is a defendant in various claims.
+The ultimate outcome of the matter could not be determined and no provision for any liability that may result was made in the financial statements.